TrashMob-eco/TrashMob/README.md

 As the site's feature set has grown, so have the scenarios that need to be tested after large changes have been made.
 Please see the [Test Scenarios](./TestScenarios.md) document for a list of checks that should be run.
 At some point we will need to automate these tests.

+## To update the UI only (React app):

+In the Trashmob/client-app project folder, run the following command:
+1. `npm i` to install the dependencies
+1. `npm start` to start the web app

+Instructions to come for the `Sign In` to have access to all pages.

 ## To Update the Database Model
 The project uses Entity Framework Core V8 Model-First database updates.